telerik/blazor-docs/knowledge-base/chart-draw-horizontal-vertical-lines.md

 }
 `````

-### Using nested Lines Chart
+### Using Additional Line Series

-Steps for drawing horizontal and vertical lines with nested Lines Chart:
+Steps for drawing horizontal and vertical lines with additional [Lines Series]({%slug components/chart/types/line%}):

 1. Add `ChartSeries` instances of type `ChartSeriesType.Line` based on the needed number of lines.
 2. Set data for the lines based on the information shown from the main Chart.

->caption Drawing Horizontal and Vertical lines with nested Lines Chart
+>caption Drawing Horizontal and Vertical lines with additional Lines Chart

 ````CSHTML
 <TelerikChart>